Natural Art: The Photography of Brad Hill

 Behind the Camera

-Nikon Z 6III paired with Z Nikkor 600mm f6.3S.
-Hand-held while laying on the ground.
-VR on in Normal mode.
-Single-point AF area mode.
+Nikon Z 9 paired with Z Nikkor 800mm f6.3S.
+Hand-held from a floating Zodiac inflatable boat.
+VR on in Sport mode.
+3D-tracking AF area mode with subject detection set to "Animal" mode.

 At the Computer

-All global and selective adjustments - made using Phase One's Capture One Pro 23.
+Subsequent adjustments to the adjusted linear DNG file (exported from PhotoLab) and conversion to 16-bit TIFF file (and JPEG files for web use) - including all global and selective adjustments - made using Phase One's Capture One Pro 23 (build 16.4.6).
 In the case of this image the only global adjustment was an overall contrast tweak (using the Levels tool).
 Selective local adjustments performed using Capture One Pro's layers and masking tools.
-In this case numerous small adjustments and minor tweaks were made on 4 separate layers, with most of the tweaks being associated with "exposure balancing" and contrast adjustments (such as adjustments to clarity, highlights, shadows, etc.).
+In this case numerous small adjustments and minor tweaks were made on 5 separate layers, with most of the tweaks being associated with "exposure balancing" and contrast adjustments (such as adjustments to clarity, highlights, shadows, etc.).
+Sand colour was adjusted using a selective adjustment to the blue channel (curves adjustment).

 Photoshop modifications included insertion of the watermark and/or text.